George R. Dale: Election

 Hampton did not run for re-election in 1929.
 Dale announced his candidacy that March.
 He ran as a Democrat in a mostly Republican city; both parties had internal rifts.
 Dale won the Democratic primary by a large margin despite opposition from the party establishment.
 He then called for the resignation of the chair of the Muncie Democratic Party, J. Wilbur Sims; after he refused to resign, Dale's faction held an election that chose a rival chair.
 The Republican Party nominated businessman Robert Denver Barnes, who had the support of influential people such as the Ball brothers whom Dale had criticized.
 Republicans of the anti-Williams-Hampton faction, who had supported Calvin Faris in the primary, did not endorse Barnes, and some endorsed Dale.

 Dale ran on a platform on reforming the government.
 His campaign's key promises were rule by the populace rather than a political machine, fairness in contracts, fairness in law enforcement, and municipal ownership of utilities.
 He communicated to voters in the Post-Democrat and on Muncie's radio station.

-He won in November by a landslide margin of 1,349 votes.
+Dale won in November by a landslide margin of 1,349 votes, more than any candidate had previously won.
 His win was an upset, with his largest margins in precincts that had voted for Hampton.
 Muncie was one of eight major Indiana cities to switch from Republican to Democratic mayors in that year's elections.
 Upon his election, a Pennsylvania newspaper wrote that he had "finally emerged completely victorious" over the KKK.
+Dale used his newspaper to announce his appointments to government positions, rather than making a single announcement as was typical.